jubaan/RockstarG5-Evaluation-Week1/README.md

 - Docker
 - Linode

-## Instalation Guide
+## Installation Guide

 ### Prerequisites

-To be able to run the commands and have a working copy is necesary that your local enviroment has already
+To be able to run the commands and have a working copy is necessary that your local environment has already
 installed:
 - Docker
 - Docker Compose